 Fix 3: Reset Network Settings on Android

 It might surprise you, but some changed network settings on your Android device can also make Chrome malfunction.
-For instance, a change in the device's network settings could have blocked something, causing the video not playing in Chrome mobile.
+For instance, a change in the device's network settings could have blocked something, causing the video not to play in Chrome mobile.
 To fix this, you can go to your device's Settings > System > Reset and tap on the "Reset Network Settings" option.
 Confirm your choice and wait as the device's network settings would be set to their default value.

 Fix 4: Turn Off the VPN Feature